Saving Your Life After Loving A Borderline

 else, what was done to you.

-is that when you're unresponsive to her or you've distanced
+apart, is that when you're unresponsive to your lover

-Both of these sensations are deeply troubling--which causes substantial
+of these sensations are deeply distressing--which causes substantial

 conflict within.
 In truth, these feelings have been living inside